ktownsend-personal/RetroPhone/README.md

 Free for anyone to copy from.
 I live by the motto "inspire, not require" as much as I can.

-This hobby project is to make a few old phones interactive for my retro room so that visitors can experience old-school landline phones without my having to subscribe to an actual phone system.
+This hobby project is to make a few old phones interactive for my retro room so that visitors can experience old-school landline phones without having to buy phone service.

+There is a lot of info in this README, but also some useful stuff in the [docs folder](docs/README.md).

 <p float="left">
   <a href="docs/modules and chips.jpg"><img src="docs/modules and chips.jpg" width="49%" /></a>